doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 # Esp8266 1-Channel Relay Board with MQTT

-Sketch for an Esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus.
+Sketch for an Esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus without modify physically the device nor use third part andoid app.

 ## The board